DAReHub/WeatherGenerator/README.md

 These scripts are straightforward to run, the **BaseScripts** folder contains the essential python scripts for single-site and multi-site simulations which generate stochastic simulations of rainfall and temperature followed by diagnosis of the simulations.
 Using these scripts as the base the Neyman-Scott Rectangular Pulse (NSRP) rainfall model parameters and regression parameters for temperature are derived for the future periods 2041 - 2060 and 2061 - 2080 using change factors from UK Climate Projections 2018 (UKCP18) ensemble members.
 Thereby a parameter dataset is formulated to derive projections of future climate and the corresponding scripts for that purpose are provided in **ParameterComputationScripts** folder.

-Through these scripts as the background a web-based visualization tool is built, al-together a successor to the UKCP09 Weather generator is established which uses the updated UKCP18 projections.
+Through these scripts as the background a web-based visualization tool is built, altogether a successor to the UKCP09 Weather generator is established which uses the updated UKCP18 projections.

 # Components of the WG